7LPdWcaW/GrowTracker-Android/README.md

 [Latest APK (Discrete): (MD5) 03b931b602f1619e12021292a854342c v2.4-beta1](https://github.com/7LPdWcaW/GrowTracker-Android/releases/download/v2.4-alpha2/v2.4-alpha2-discrete.apk)

+You can follow development, post questions, or grow logs in the [Subreddit](https://reddit.com/r/growutils)

 # Installation

 The app requires no permissions except for external storage (for caching plant data and images) which you can see [here](https://github.com/7LPdWcaW/GrowTracker-Android/blob/develop/app/src/main/AndroidManifest.xml) in order for users to maintain anonymity, and a minimum Android version of `4.2` and above